Frequently Asked Questions

 How do we know that everything's going to be judged fairly?

 Fair enough question.
-Nobody in either of our ('our' being Zoe's and Uma's) families will be judging the entries: if you want to see who will be judging the entries, head on over here.
-Obviously, neither of us will be entering the contest; that would hardly be fair (also, against the rules, since neither of us are in middle school).
-None of our siblings will be able to enter, either.
+Judging will not be done by anyone connected to running LYAS (e.g. Charlie's family).
+If you want to see who will be judging the entries, head on over here.
+All entries will be judged anonymously.
 How the judging will work is as follows: when we send the entries to the judges, names will be removed from the entries before they're sent.
 For the photography contest, there's a panel of judges, whom you'll find on the judges' page.
 These judges will collaboratively choose the winners.